 Production of investigational drugs is typically characterized by high costs (both fixed and variable) due to the low demand volume, low yield and the premature manufacturing process.
-In addition, at each step in the synthesis of the chemical compounds, rigorous quality control procedures are required to ensure that investigational drugs "are consistently produced and controlled to the quality standards appropriate to their intended use."
-(George 2005) Often, active ingredient production for a drug candidate is a costly process and may require unique manufacturing equipment and processes.
+In addition, at each step in the synthesis of the chemical compounds, rigorous quality control procedures are required to ensure that investigational drugs "are consistently produced and controlled to the quality standards appropriate to their intended use" (George 2005).
+Often, active ingredient production for a drug candidate is a costly process and may require unique manufacturing equipment and processes.
 Thus, both the fixed and variable production costs tend to be much higher for investigational drugs than approved drugs which have been scaled up for mass production.

 In this paper, we present a mathematical model for production planning to balance the two opposing forces of 1) high fixed production costs pushing for large lot sizes and 2) high failure costs which favor smaller lot sizes.
 High fixed costs for production, in the form of both time and money, lend support to producing large lot sizes.
 Alternatively, the high risk of failure, the high production variable cost and inventory carrying cost argue for smaller lot sizes.
 Smaller lot sizes would avoid wasting unused clinical drug supplies as well as the significant cost of destroying the unused material, but can result in high costs due to multiple production setups and more numerous quality control activities.
-We accommodate this environment by generalizing the Wagner-Whitin (W-W) model (Wagner and Whitin, 1958) to incorporate a stochastic component, namely, the risk of failure, we will refer to this model as the failure-risk model.
-We make the following contributions:
+We accommodate this environment by generalizing the Wagner-Whitin (W-W) model (Wagner and Whitin, 1958) to incorporate a stochastic component, namely, the risk of failure.
+We will refer to this model as the failure-risk model.
+By investigating the failure-risk model, we are able to make the following contributions:

-• Every failure-risk model is equivalent to a corresponding deterministic W-W model if one adjusts the cost parameters properly to reflect failure risk and destruction costs, so many classic results of the W-W model still apply.
-Most interestingly, the planning horizon theorem indicates that in the failure-risk model, learning (e.g., the failure probability) as the clinical trial proceeds does not affect optimal supply decisions under certain conditions.
+- We demonstrate how every failure-risk model is equivalent to a corresponding deterministic W-W model if one adjusts the cost parameters properly to reflect failure risk and destruction costs, so many classic results of the W-W model still apply.
+Most interestingly, the planning horizon theorem indicates that in the failure-risk model, updating failure probabilities as the clinical trial proceeds does not affect the optimal supply decisions under certain conditions. - We conduct a comprehensive numerical study using various environments that clinical trial manufacturers may face.

-- We characterize the impact of failure risk on the optimal lot sizes.
-We show that an increase in failure risk leads to changes in effective inventory carrying costs and time discount factors, which always result in the same or more frequent production. - We conduct a comprehensive numerical study using various environments that clinical trial manufacturers may face.
 We show that the failure-risk model can lead to substantial costs savings as compared to using the W-W model which ignores the risk of failure.
-We also show how changes to the model's parameters affect the expected savings.

 The remainder of this paper is organized as follows.
-In §2, we provide empirical data to demonstrate the significant financial resources dedicated to the clinical trial supply chain.
-We review the related literature in §3.
-The model and analysis are presented in §4, and their extensions are discussed in §4.1.
+We review the related literature in $\S2$ .
+The model and analysis are presented in $\S3$ , and their extensions are discussed in $\S4$ .
 The potential benefits of properly accounting for failure are shown in an illustrative example in §5.
-A more thorough numerical study to test the effectiveness of the model under real-world scenarios is performed in §6.
-Finally, we summarize the paper and discuss future research directions in §7.
+A more thorough numerical study to test the effectiveness of the model under real-world scenarios is performed in §6 with implications within industry discussed in §7.
+Finally, we summarize the paper and discuss future research directions in §8.